About the ACES Program

 ACES courses work with community organizations building student and faculty research into...environmental justice, prison abolition, Indigenous movements... and social justice.Gibor Basri, first Vice Chancellor for Equity & Inclusion

 ACES program grants are designed to provide faculty with the opportunity to develop, broaden, or deepen their research and teaching of community-engaged scholarship and support community engagement.
-This commitment to UC Berkeley's public service is reflected in the 2021 ACES Fall proposal cycle.

 Several priorities have been emphasized to support community-engagement and engaged scholarship during this changing time.
 We encourage your application, and thank you for the significant efforts being made to support our students and community partners.
-Review application.

 Undergraduate Student Opportunities